GoogleCloudPlatform/cloud-opensource-java/example-problems/gradle-project/README.md

-# Linakge Checker Gradle Plugin Example Project
+# Linkage Checker Gradle Plugin Example Project

 The Linkage Checker Gradle plugin installs "linkageCheck" task to the project.
 This task finds the missing classes and discrepancy between gax and gRPC versions.